-5. Restructured loans of \$1,872 million were included in loans and bills discounted.
+5. Loans and bills discounted include restructured loans of \$1,745 million.

 Restructured loans are loans other than loans to bankrupt obligors, nonaccrual delinquent loans or loans past due for three months or more, on which concessions such as reduction of the stated interest rate, a deferral of interest payment, an extension of the maturity date, debt forgiveness, or other agreements which give advantages to obligors in financial difficulties have been granted to obligors to facilitate their rehabilitation.